Atal Tunnel: Challenges

 The most challenging task was to continue the excavation during heavy snowfall in winter.
 Excavation for tunnelling was done from both ends.
 However, as Rohtang pass closes during the winter, the north portal was not accessible during winter and the excavation was being done only from the south portal in winters.
 Only about one-fourth of the entire tunnel was excavated from the north end and three-fourths was excavated from the south end.
 There were more than 46 avalanche sites on approaches to the tunnel.

-Other challenges to the progress of the tunnel included difficulties in disposing more than 8 lakh m³ of excavated rock and soil, heavy ingress of water (as much as 30 lakh litres per day in June 2012) that required constant dewatering, costlier treatment and slowed the progress of excavation from 5-metre per day to just half a metre a day and unstable rocks that slowed blasting and digging.
+Other challenges to the progress of the tunnel included difficulties in disposing of the more than 800,000 m3 of excavated rock and soil, heavy ingress of water (as much as 3,000,000 litres per day in June 2012) that required constant dewatering and costlier treatment, and unstable rocks that slowed blasting and digging.
+The progress of excavation was regularly slowed from 5 metres per day to just half a metre a day.
 A cloud-burst and flash flood on 8 August 2003 killed 42 labourers who were building the temporary access road.
 Questions were also raised on the impact of cutting down more than 700 trees on the ecology.